ignaciovi/ignaciovi.github.io/content/saving-costs-data-pipelines.md

 Do we need to perform calculations and aggregations for the full table on every run?
 The audit log table I've mentioned before was being fully ingested and transformed on every run.
 The change I made was to modify the data ingestion to incremental append (only new data is added).
 Then, on DBT I only transformed audit log records for the last 3 days.
-I knew that historic audit log records wouldn't change in the future (data is inmutable), but I set up 3 days as the date range for ingestion just in case.
+I knew that historic audit log records wouldn't change in the future (data is immutable), but I set up 3 days as the date range for ingestion just in case.

 ```
 {% set partitions_to_replace = [
   'timestamp(current_date)',
   'timestamp(date_sub(current_date, interval 1 day))',
   'timestamp(date_sub(current_date, interval 2 day))',
   'timestamp(date_sub(current_date, interval 3 day))'
 ] %}

 {{
   config(
     materialized='incremental',
     incremental_strategy = 'insert_overwrite',
     cluster_by = 'user_id',
     partition_by = {'field': '_airbyte_extracted_at', 'data_type': 'timestamp'},
     partitions = partitions_to_replace
   )
 }}

 with audit_log as (
   select
     *
   from
   {{ source('raw_data', 'audit_log') }} al
   {% if is_incremental() %}
   -- Look back 3 partition days
   where timestamp_trunc(_airbyte_extracted_at, day) in ({{ partitions_to_replace | join(',') }})
   {% endif %}
 )

 select
   id as audit_log_id,
   user_id,
   operation,
   params,
   result,
   created_at,
   app,
   _airbyte_extracted_at
 from audit_log al

 ```

 # Removing no needed transformations
 Check if there are any tables and transformations that are not being used.
-In my case I was creating snapshots of tables that were not needed so I had just to remove that.
+In my case, I was creating snapshots of tables that were not needed so I had just to remove that.

 # Wrap up
 Making the changes mentioned above didn't take a long time and we could see the benefits very fast.
-I wish I did this early and I've learned that it is beneficial to do "stability breaks" from time to time, similar as software engineers do, in order to identify technical debt and do fixes that will save a lot of money in the long run.
+I wish I had done this early and I've learned that it is beneficial to do "stability breaks" from time to time, similar to software engineers do, to identify technical debt and do fixes that will save a lot of money in the long run.